Get answers to frequently asked insurance about health insurance. You may also find our glossary helpful.

-Eligible dependents include the policyholder's spouse and unmarried children up to the age limit, subject to the following:
+Eligible dependents include the policyholder's spouse and unmarried children under the dependent age limit (age 28 in Ohio), including:

 - Natural children of the policyholder

-- Children placed in the policyholder home for the purpose of adoption
+- Children placed in the policyholder’s home for adoption

-- Children for whom the policyholder or spouse is either the legal guardian or has been ordered by a court to provide health coverage
+- Children the policyholder or spouse has been ordered to provide health coverage for by a court

-- Primarily dependent on the contract holder for support
+- Primarily dependent on the policyholder for support

-- Dependents as defined by IRS income tax code
+- A dependent as defined by IRS income tax code

 - Covered by the contract holder's current or prior carrier